ARM-software/arm-trusted-firmware/docs/firmware-design.md

 *   The BSS section must be zero-initialised before executing any C code.
 *   The coherent memory section (if enabled) must be zero-initialised as well.
 *   The MMU setup code needs to know the extents of the coherent and read-only memory regions to set the right memory attributes.
+When `SEPARATE_CODE_AND_RODATA=1`, it needs to know more specifically how the read-only memory region is divided between code and data.

 The following linker symbols are defined for this purpose: